Helpful Links and Frequently asked Questions

 What is Manual Medicine?

-Manual Medicine, just as the name says, is manual or hands on treatment.
-The Center has multiple specialists, all highly trained in hands on Treatment.
-Our Chiropractors, Mark Penn DC, and James Keen DC, utilize manipulations, or adjustments, as well as other manual techniques to relieve patients’ pain.
-Both Dr. Penn and Dr. Keen are musculo-skeletal specialists that will not only help you get out of pain, but stay out of pain.
-The Center is also fortunate to have the only Fellowship trained Physical Therapists in Topeka and the surrounding area.
-Matt Elniff PT, FAAOMPT and Tracie Nolan, PT, FAAOMPT are residency and fellowship trained through the Manual Therapy Institute.
+Manual Medicine, just as the name says, is manual or hands-on treatment.
+The Center has multiple specialists, all highly trained in hands-on Treatment.
+Our Chiropractor Blaine Tharman, DC utilizes manipulations, or adjustments, as well as other manual techniques to relieve patients’ pain.
+Dr. Tharman, a musculoskeletal specialist, will not only help you get out of pain but stay out of pain.
+The Center is also fortunate to have fellowship-trained Physical Therapist Matt Elniff, PT, FAAOMPT who trained at MTI, the Manual Therapy Institute.
+Courtney Simon, DPT is currently completing her Fellowship training.
 This in-depth training allows them to better evaluate and treat a wide variety of problems and help patients reach their goals faster.

 What is Regenerative Medicine?